 Physical inventory counts are a vital part of any successful ecommerce business, as they provide you with an accurate account of what is actually in stock.
 All too often, businesses rely on their inventory management systems to give them an accurate count of what they have in stock, but this isn’t always the case.
 Physical counts are a way to verify that the inventory system and the actual stock are in agreement.

-Physical inventory counts involve physically counting the number of items in stock, and comparing that number with the number that is in the inventory management system.
+The main goal of a physical inventory count is syncing the number of items physically in stock with the number in your inventory management system.
 This process can be a time consuming task, depending on the size of the business and the amount of items in stock.
-Many businesses choose to hire outside employees to help with the physical counting process, as it can be difficult for employees to count an entire inventory accurately.
+Many businesses choose to hire outside employees to help with the physical counting process, as it can be challenging to perform while simultaneously maintaining fluid fulfillment operations.

-The benefits of physical inventory counts are numerous.
-They provide businesses with an accurate count of what is actually in stock, which helps to ensure that there are no discrepancies between the inventory system and the actual stock.
-This can help to reduce the amount of out of stock items that customers experience, as well as reduce the amount of lost profits due to incorrect stock levels.
+The benefits of performing a physical inventory count are numerous.
+Fundamentally it provides your business with an accurate count of what is in stock, which helps ensure that there are no discrepancies between the inventory system and the actual stock.
+Other benefits include:

 Physical inventory counts can be done by implementing systems and processes that track inventory levels in real time and use automation to manage the flow of inventory throughout the supply chain, from warehouse receiving to returns management.

 Purpose of a Physical Inventory Count

 A physical inventory can ensure an accurate inventory tally.
 Staff physically count each piece of stock.
 This physical inspection of goods should confirm what’s in the inventory management system report.
 Any discrepancy should alert you there’s another issue.

 Businesses perform physical inventories for other reasons, such as when preparing a balance sheet for tax season.
 Additional objectives of an inventory count include: